nprbbd86/AzureSynapseAnalytics_EndToEnd_Project_MedallionArchitechture/README.md

-# Azure Data Factory and Databricks End-to-End Project - Medallion Architecture
+# Azure Synapse Analytics End-to-End Project - Medallion Architecture

 Welcome to my Azure Data Analytics project, where I leverage Azure services to analyze trip transactions/ride-based data from a SQL server.
 This project is aimed at providing valuable insights by implementing the Medallion Architecture, a data structuring framework consisting of three layers: Bronze, Silver, and Gold.
 Each layer has its unique purpose, making data processing more efficient and insightful.